 The Polish-Lithuanian Commonwealth

-Over the next two centuries, a long series of agreements brought the two countries ever closer together.
-Finally, Poland and Lithuania united, signing the Union of Lublin in 1569.
-One of the most modern democracies of the time, The Polish–Lithuanian Commonwealth, was a closely unified federal state with an elective monarchy, and governed through a system of local assemblies with a central parliament.
+Over the next two centuries, a long series of agreements brought Poland and Lithuania ever closer together, eventually uniting them in 1569 with the signing of the Union of Lublin.
+An early but comparatively advanced pre-modern democracy, The Polish–Lithuanian Commonwealth was a closely unified federal state with an elective monarchy, and governed through a system of local assemblies with a central parliament.

 The new state controlled many of the Baltic Sea’s most powerful ports and dominated trade there.
-The massive lands of the Commonwealth exported grain, furs, and other agricultural products.
-Revenues poured into a growing army, navy, infrastructure, and into colonizing the state’s Ukrainian lands, leaving a strong presence of Polish culture and Roman Catholicism there that continues to be felt today.
+The massive lands of the Commonwealth exported grain, furs, and more.
+Revenues poured into a growing army and navy, into infrastructure, and into colonizing the state’s Ukrainian lands, leaving a strong presence of Polish culture and Roman Catholicism there that continues to be felt today.

 By the 17th century, the Commonwealth stretched from the Baltics to the Black Sea, encompassing all of present-day Belarus, most of Ukraine, and even (briefly) the city of Moscow itself.
-Its armies beat back Mongol invasions and pushed the Ottomon Empire permanently south of the Danube, earning praise from the Pope as a “defender of Catholic Europe.”
+Commonwealth armies beat back Mongol invasions and pushed the Ottoman Empire permanently south of the Danube, earning praise from the Pope as a “defender of Catholic Europe.”

 By the end of the 17th century, the King of Sweden had organized an alliance against the Commonwealth that would eventually surround it.
-Sweden invaded from the north while most of his enemy’s troops were fighting with the Ottomans in the south.
+Sweden invaded from the north while most Commonwealth troops were fighting the Ottomans in the south.
 Sweden’s rapid invasion, known as “the Deluge” in Polish history, stripped the Commonwealth of most of its ports.
-The Cossacks in Ukraine then rebelled and asked Russia for protection, further weakening the state’s southern border as well.
+The Cossacks in Ukraine then rebelled and asked Russia for protection, further weakening the state’s southern region as well.

 Map showing the results of the three partitions of Poland.
 Click here for original image.